-This fermented sweet potato recipe is spicy with a perfect balance of sweet and salty.
+This Fermented Spicy Sweet Potatoes recipe is spicy with a perfect balance of sweet and salty.

 Fermenting is currently the rage in Los Angeles; from trendy restaurant chefs & mixologists to vegans & home cooks alike.